Saturday, September 23, 2006

 "Rojo es picante, blanco es no picante, y verde es mas o meno."

+I'm not that tough.
+I went with the verde.
 And oh, it was good.
 Soft, chewy nuggets of hominy.
 Slow-cooked pork, tons of salsas and peppers to make is mas picante, and crunchy fried corn tortillas with cheese on the side.

 What more could you want?